Leopold Tyrmand: After World War II

 After the war and before he returned to a devastated Poland, Tyrmand worked with the Norwegian Red Cross.

 Censorship

-In 1950, during the years of Stalinism in Poland, Tyrmand was removed from the editorial board of the popular Przekrój magazine for a review of a boxing tournament in which he criticized the Russian judges for their pro-Soviet bias and unfair decisions that spurred protests among the boxing fans that lead to police intervention.
+In 1950, during the years of Stalinism in Poland, Tyrmand was removed from the editorial board of the popular Przekrój magazine for a review of a boxing tournament in which he criticized the Russian judges for their pro-Soviet bias and unfair decisions that spurred protests among the boxing fans that led to police intervention.

 With the help of an old friend, Stefan Kisielewski, he found work in the Catholic Tygodnik Powszechny magazine.
 However, in March 1953, Tygodnik Powszechny closed after refusing to print the official obituary of Stalin in 1953.

 Tyrmand then suffered from an unofficial ban on publications.

 Dziennik 1954

 In 1954 Tyrmand started a diary and, due to the frustration associated with forced inactivity, he transferred his writing to this diary which recounts the first three months of 1954.
 The text was later edited and released in 1980 as "Dziennik 1954".

 While Tyrmand was perceived as an opponent of communism and the socialist systems, the diary makes little mention of politics, focusing instead in a sarcastic condemnation of society and the cultural and economic backwardness of the Polish People's Republic.

 The log, which gives a unique description of the daily life in Stalinist Poland, also contains harsh judgments about the many forms of contemporary cultural scene and even spares no descriptions of his own love affairs.

 In March 2014 the book was translated into English as Diary 1954 and is now considered to be one of his greatest works.